This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Old City Walking Tour

 To truly appreciate the walled city of Cartagena you need to learn about the history and unique mix of culture here.
-The best way to do that is on a walking tour.
+The best way to do that is on a guided tour in Cartagena.

 There is a huge range of walking tours available including private tours and even a free walking tour.
 The free walking tour in Cartagena is a great option and I have done it myself.
 The tour lasts for around 3 hours and you’ll get a great introduction to the old part of Cartagena.
 But with that said, the tour is not very personal.

 Instead, if you want a more personal tour there are some great value options for private tours.
-This exact tour includes a 3 hour guided walk in English for only $54 USD per person.
+This exact tour includes a 3-hour guided walk in English for only $54 USD per person.
 The local guide that you go with will show you some of their personal favorite spots along with the obvious sights.

 Regardless of what tour you choose, a guided walk around old town, Cartagena is a must and one of the best things to do in Cartagena!